bephig/bephig/01_introduction/intro-to-R-RStudio.md

     ##  [1]  9.373546 10.183643  9.164371 11.595281 10.329508  9.179532 10.487429
     ##  [8] 10.738325 10.575781  9.694612

-Judging from the output, we can already tell that these ten values were drawn from a normal distribution with a mean of 10.
-In this example, where the arguments are ambiguous, the first `10` is interpreted as the first argument (`n`) and the second `10` is interpreted as the second argument (`mean` instead of `sd`).
-Thus, we have to be more specific.
+Judging from the output, it is obvious that these ten values were drawn from a normal distribution with a mean of 10.
+In this example where the arguments are ambiguous, the first `10` is used as the first argument (`n`) and the second `10` is used as the second argument (`mean` instead of `sd`).
+Thus, you will have to be more specific.

 ``` r
 set.seed(1)